openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 Machine synchronisation will happen in much the same way as in MachineSets.
 A Machine API Machine will map to a Machine and an InfrastructureMachine in Cluster API.

-If a Machine is owned by a MachineSet, then the existing InfrastructureTemplate from the MachineSet can be used to create the InfrastructureMachine.
+Independent of whether the Machine is standalone or owned by a MachineSet, the InfrastructureMachine will be generated in the same way as the InfrastructureTemplate is, as described in the MachineSet section.
-If the Machine is standalone, the template can be generated in the same way as described in the MachineSet section.
+We should not re-use the InfrastructureTemplate in this case as the MachineSet may no longer be using the same InfrastructureTemplate (or `providerSpec`` in Machine API) as was used to create the Machine.

 When Cluster API Machines are authoritative, if a Machine API Machine exists for the Cluster API Machine, the controller will synchronise the Machine and InfrastructureMachine content onto the Machine API Machine.
-Since the Machien API Machine represents a superset of the Cluster API resources (for supported features), there should be no errors converting in this direction.
+Since the Machine API Machine represents a superset of the Cluster API resources (for supported features), there should be no errors converting in this direction.

 ##### MachineHealthCheck Synchronisation